devgotech/alx-pre_course/README.md

 My first readme

-how to be up-to-date with git
+How to be up-to-date with github